paulc4/microservices-demo/README.md

      * `java -jar target/microservices-demo-2.0.0.RELEASE.jar accounts 2223`
  1. Allow it to register itself
  1. Kill the first account-server and see the web-server switch to using the new account-server - no loss of service.

+Using Docker

+This application can also be run using 3 docker containers.
+See [here](docker/use-docker.md).